STRIDES-Codes/View-SNPs-in-3D/README.md

 # Find Symmetries of 3D Structures, or View SNPs in 3D

-## Find Symmetries of 3D Structures
+## Project 1: Find Symmetries of 3D Structures
 Find the symmetry of a structure (assembly,chain,domain) and display it in iCn3D.
 We could convert the source code of SYMM to a web service.

 <b>Preliminary data</b>